 There is a lot more flexibility with travel nurse contracts than people think.
 Depending on your lifestyle and what you’re looking for, there’s almost always something available—whether it’s a standard contract, something shorter, or a contract extension.

-If you’re ready to find the right travel nurse assignment, take a look at our job board to get started.
+If you’re ready to find the right travel nurse assignment, take a look at our job board for available travel nurse jobs in our top travel nurse locations.
 See you on the road!